 ASA Prizes, Awards and Grants

 The ASA sponsors a number of awards to people contributing to astronomy at various levels.
-It also provides limited travel assistance for student members.
+It also provides limited financial assistance for student members to attend conferences.

 The ASA sponsors a variety of other prizes and awards

 - The Bok Prize for outstanding research in astronomy by an Honours student.

 - The Charlene Heisler Prize for the most outstanding PhD thesis in Astronomy or a closely related field.

 - The Anne Green Prize for a significant advance or accomplishment by a mid-career scientist.